david-ca6/100-days-of-code/log.md

 ### Day 08: Jan 11 2023
 **Today's Progress**
-Today I did some firmware developement in c, mostly debuging bug.
+Today I did some firmware development in c, mostly debugging bugs.
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**